Hard Red Spring Wheat

 Dryland Wheat Areas <14″ Annual Precipitation

 Support for the development of this variety was provided by Washington State University, the USDA, and the Washington Grain Commission.
-For more information please visit smallgrains.wsu.edu.
+For more information, visit smallgrains.wsu.edu.